 - prior to any change, consulting with air carriers through the Airline Consultative Committee, with necessary explanations and calculations showing how these fees were determined, at least 90 days in advance of the effective date of the change; and

 - providing 60 days notice of the increase in fees to the airlines.

 The Authority publicizes the reason for imposing an AIF, or for making changes to the fee.
-It last did this when it announced on December 14, 2013 that it would be increasing its fee to $23 effective on March 1, 2014.
-The purpose of the existing AIF is to pay for the construction of and the debt associated with the Airport Authority's major infrastructure construction programs.
+It last did this when it announced on December 14th, 2013 that it was increasing its fee to $23 effective March 1st, 2014.
+The purpose of the existing AIF is to pay for the construction of, and the debt associated with, the Airport Authority’s major infrastructure construction programs.

 - the current Airport Master Plan;

 - a summary of the Authority’s current Business and Strategic Plans;

 - the most recent and the previous annual financial statements of the Authority, with the accompanying auditors reports (included in each year’s Annual Report);

 - its five most recent Annual Reports, each of which includes a general summary of the Authority’s affairs during the previous fiscal year;

 - summaries of the Authority’s five most recent Business Plans;